 The minimum property value we will lend on is £75,000.

 The APRC is the Annual Percentage Rate of Charge and is the overall cost of the mortgage including interest and fees.
 It gives an effective annual interest rate for the whole term of the mortgage and is on the basis that the rates do not change even if the rate is described as variable.

-Can I make an overpayment on my mortgage?
+Can I make an overpayment (sometimes known as a capital payment) on my mortgage?